Homelessness in Scotland: Role of local councils

+Statistics

 According to Shelter, in 2019-20, 31,333 households were assessed as being homeless, which is a 4% increase on 2018-19.
 51,365 people were in those households; 35,654 adults and 15,711 children.
 The number of households accepted as homeless or potentially homeless has increased by 25 per cent since 2000-2001 according to Shelter.
 There are various organisations which have been set up in order to combat homelessness and poverty in Scotland such as Glasgow Needy, Glasgow City Mission.
 These organisation offer food to the homeless as they are touched by deprivation of poverty.
+By March 2024, the number of children living in temporary accommodation had decreased from 15,711 children in 2020 to 10,110 children in 2024.

 As at 30 September 2020, 14,151 households were in temporary accommodation (a 24% increase from 2019–20).
 Among these households are 7,280 children.
 There were 4,595 instances where temporary accommodation was not offered and 500 breaches of the unsuitable accommodation order.

-15% of people repeat homelessness within 5 years.

-The most common reasons for homelessness in Scotland in 2019-20 was the household being asked to leave or a dispute in the house..
-This comes under the term 'relationship breakdown'.
-This has been the main cause of homelessness for the past 20 years, since homelessness statistics were collected on a national basis.
+By 2024, 1,311 households across Scotland (4%) that had previously been assessed as homeless in the 12 months prior to their most recent assessments were found to have re-entered the homelessness system, and 3,905 (12%) in the last five years had re-entered the homelessness system.

+Causes

+Shelter Scotland identified lack of social housing, pressure of private renting, discrimination and inequality and unexpected life events as the most common causes which leads to homelessness occurring in Scotland.

 Statistics are based upon all people / households who approach their Local Authority (Council) and state they are homeless, or about to be homeless within the next 2 months.
 These statistics are sent to the Scottish Government, who produce these every 6 months.
 The statistics don't include people who are homeless but don't go to their Local Authority.